 “We are seeing an increase in safe and responsible ship recycling, with Clarksons forecasting that 670 vessels will be recycled out of the 53,719 strong global fleet in 2019.
 However, there’s still a long way to go and this certification is a great step in the right direction.”
 Bar-Lev stated.

 Playing our part

-LR supports all stakeholders in the ship recycling supply chain to ensure that all activities are environmentally sound, compliant and safe.
+LR supports stakeholders throughout the ship recycling supply chain to ensure that all activities are environmentally sound, compliant and safe.
 To receive our Statement of Compliance, Y.S.
-Investments went through a series of audits of its management system, safety practices and environment protection process, including down-stream management of hazardous materials.
+Investments went through a series of audits of its management systems, safety practices and environment protection process, including down-stream management of hazardous materials.
 They made corrective actions which included yard renovation, new equipment and staff facilities.
-Support also came from Maersk, the global shipping giant, who worked with LR to make this certification happen, and have practiced sound, transparent and responsible ship recycling since 2015.
+Support also came from Maersk, the global shipping giant, who worked with LR to make this certification happen, and have practiced sound, transparent and responsible ship recycling with LR since 2015.